reliableai/ai-made-easy/Awesome_ML_lessons.md

 # Basics of statistics and probability for ML

 MLVU Lesson 8:

-- Awesome [lecture on the Normal distribution, with historical context and a lot of examples] (https://www.youtube.com/watch?v=VZfAJzXu1hM)
+- Awesome [lecture on the Normal distribution, with historical context and a lot of examples](https://www.youtube.com/watch?v=VZfAJzXu1hM).
 Love the part where we play being Gauss.

-# Entropy and information theory
+## Entropy and information theory

 MLVU Lesson xxx:

 - [Entropy and information theory] (xxx)

-# Expectation Maximization
+## Expectation Maximization